abobby/assignment-inone/Readme.txt

 <SOLUTION>
 1. Data Folder Contains the sample json files
-2. hierarchical.json is an empty file
+2. index.php (Contains the code logic for Task 1 to convert flattened JSON 'flattened.json' into a hierarchical JSON 'hierarchical.json')
-3. index.php (Contains the code logic for Task 1 for converting flattened JSON 'flattened.json' into a hierarchical JSON 'hierarchical.json')
+3. hierarchical.json is an empty file
 4. When index.php is executed the output is written in 'hierarchical.json'

 -----------------------------------